 Do you have an eye for fashion?
 Are you drawn to inspiring imagery, passionate about clothing and self-expression?
 Do you dream on being part of the fashion industry?

 If this sounds like you, you may wish to explore a career as a fashion stylist.
-This article will cover what steps to take first, what your fashion styling portfolio should include and some myth busting on what a stylist actually does.
+This article will cover what steps to take first, what your fashion styling portfolio should include and some myth-busting on what a stylist actually does.

 What does a fashion stylist do?

 Stylists work with musicians, fashion designers and brands as consultants – sometimes becoming part of the design process.
-Stylists may work as creative directors pushing the vision of a project, or as fashion editors responsible for the aesthetic of a publication (networking and commissioning other stylists and creatives to contribute features and shoots.)
+Stylists may work as Creative Directors pushing the vision of a project, or as Fashion Editors responsible for the aesthetic of a publication. (networking and commissioning other stylists and creatives to contribute features and shoots.)

-There are three key areas many stylists work across in Fashion Styling
+There are three key areas many stylists work across in Fashion Styling:

 Editorial styling is creating imagery for magazine shoots.
 These images are then used in both print and online publications.

-A good way to see this in action, is to pick up a magazine and skip past the advertisements (these are created by brands and then the brands pay to place their campaigns in magazines, usually in the first 20-100 pages of a publication depending on how much advertising they feature.)
-Anything past the advertising is likely to be editorial content – articles, still life shoots, interviews and portraits … and the most exciting editorial content for a stylist are the main fashion shoots.
-In a magazine like Pop, Love, Self Service, Arena Homme Plus… these fashion stories can be many pages long (sometimes up to 100!)
+Editorial is your creative work.
+It’s not created explicitly to sell and you’re not working for a brand.
+Instead, you are commissioned by an editor to produce imagery for a magazine or a media platform.
+To see this in action, pick up a magazine and skip past the advertisements (these are created by brands and then the brands pay to place their campaigns in magazines, usually in the first 20-100 pages of a publication depending on how much advertising they feature.)
+Anything past the advertising is likely to be editorial content – articles, still life shoots, interviews and portraits (and the most exciting editorial content for a stylist are the main fashion shoots).
+In fashion magazines like Pop, Love, Self Service, Arena Homme Plus, stories can be many pages long (sometimes up to 100!).
 In more commercially targeted magazines like Elle, Vogue or GQ a fashion shoot tends to come in under 20 pages.

 Editorial is where most stylists build their industry “portfolio”, as it’s generally an opportunity to be more creative.
-It is where a stylist establishes their name within the fashion industry, and builds their creative and professional network.
+It is where a stylist establishes their name within the fashion industry and builds their creative and professional network.

 One of our personal styling tutors, Nada Dahab, weighs in: “A personal stylist is responsible for helping individuals not only find their own unique style but dress in a way that suits their body shape and lifestyle.
-A big part of what personal stylists do is to establish what their clients needs, followed up with research and planning.”
+A big part of what personal stylists do is to establish what their client

 What does the job of a fashion stylist involve?